bostonmesh/bostonmesh/docs/Node Builds/meshadv_node_rpi.md

 ![Pi PoE Stack](assets/meshadv_node_rpi/meshadv-pi-poe-stack.png)

 - Connect the desired antenna.
-- Power up the Pi by plugging an Ethernet cable with PoE, you can use an injector or PoE network switch.
+- Power up the Pi by plugging in an Ethernet cable with PoE.
+You can use a PoE injector or a PoE-capable network switch.

 ---